AdguardTeam/KnowledgeBaseDNS/docs/public-dns/overview.md

 ## What is AdGuard DNS?

-AdGuard DNS is a free, privacy-oriented DNS resolution system that blocks tracking, ads and phishing.
+AdGuard DNS is a free, privacy-oriented DNS resolution system that provides secure connection and also can block tracking, ads, phishing and adult content (optionally).
 AdGuard DNS does not require installing any applications.
-It is easy to use, can be effortlessly [set up on any device](https://adguard-dns.com/en/public-dns.html), and provides you with minimal necessary functions to block ads, trackers, malicious websites, and adult content (optionally).
+It is easy to use and can be effortlessly set up on any device (smartphones, desktops, routers, game consoles, etc.).
+You can find detailed instructions on setting up AdGuard DNS on [our website](https://adguard-dns.com/en/public-dns.html).

 ## Public AdGuard DNS servers